 When our shelter beds are full, particularly on cold nights, we set up over 100 additional temporary beds in our chapel and an additional 100 temporary beds at our Opportunity Center.

-Because being on the streets can be so dangerous, we do everything we can to encourage homeless individuals to stay off the streets and come into our facilities to get help.
+Being on the streets can be dangerous, so we do what we can to encourage homeless individuals to stay off the streets and come into our facilities to get help.

 One way we do so is by keeping our Emergency Shelter at 383 Poplar Ave. and our Opportunity Center at 600 Poplar Ave. open to the public during the day.
-This allows guests to access our services, and discourages loitering and street crime.
+This allows guests to access our services, and helps to discourage loitering.

 A clean set of clothing can restore a homeless person's sense of dignity, and can enable them to gain employment.
 That's why we keep our clothes closet full of fresh shirts, pants, shoes, socks, underwear, coats, and accessories.